tomasflorian/ReversibleFunctionGraph/README.md

   smell — it means something outside the data is being represented inside it.
 - **O5 — a record is a list with named slots.** `record` and `sequence` are two access modes over one substrate: name the slots, or take members by content.
-- **O6 — depth is discovered, not declared.** Don't hardcode how many levels a source has.
-Keep cutting until a cut yields no parts, or yields back its own input — that is the bottom, and the model already signals it. `document → chapters → sections → paragraphs → sentences → words` and `source → rows → fields` are one procedure at two depths, not two procedures.

 O2 and O3 were made real by a deletion: `graph.ts` has no `chop`.
 Counting a cut was the one way of saying it these opinions rule out, so the method went away